EberLeonel/XmlReader/README.md

 # XmlReader
-Microservice that reads an Nfe and returns a .csv
+Microservice that locates and reads an NFe ("Nota Fiscal Eletrônica") and returns a file with the main information in the .csv extension.